 Long interval between studio albums, so one would expect the sound to be different.
 Well, if you assumed this as I did, you too would be wrong.
 Actually the band continues in the straight forward heavy metal mode, although it seems to me they may have taken the aggression down a notch.
 Still the musicianship is excellent and the songs are full of hooks.
 Most memorable song is probably "Deliver Me" a song the explores the same old TV Preachers theme yet from the angle of someone truly searching for truth rather than from the angle most bands choose.
 Other faves would be "Isolation Booth" and "Rock You Over."
-"Isolation Booth" Overall, this album does not beat "Metal of Honor" or the incredible first EP, but it's still a good heavy metal album nonetheless.
+"Isolation Booth" sports a riff that is very similar to Whitesnake's "Ready an' Willing".
+Overall, this album does not beat "Metal of Honor" or the incredible first EP, but it's still a good heavy metal album nonetheless.

 TT Quick - Thrown Together Live (Caroline) 1992